 • royal commissions and boards of inquiry; and

 • boards, tribunals and commissions that are, by virtue of statute, presided over by a judge, magistrate or Australian lawyer.

 • state-funded residential care services.

-Ministerial advisers are only within the ombudsman’s jurisdiction if they are the subject of a referral made by a House of Parliament or a parliamentary committee.
+Ministerial advisers are only within the Victorian Ombudsman’s jurisdiction if they are the subject of a referral made by a House of Parliament or a parliamentary committee.

-The ombudsman conducts enquiries or formal investigations into the administrative actions of authorities in response to complaints, or on her “own motion” (i.e. without having received a complaint).
+The Victorian Ombudsman makes enquiries and conducts formal investigations into the administrative actions of authorities either in response to complaints or on her “own motion”.

-The distinction between an enquiry and an investigation lies in the powers available to the ombudsman (investigations carry coercive powers) and the outcomes (investigations are formally reported; for example, to the head of the authority or agency and to the minister concerned).
+The distinction between an enquiry and an investigation lies in the powers available to the Victorian Ombudsman (investigations carry coercive powers) and the outcomes (investigations are formally reported; for example, to the head of an authority or agency and to the minister concerned).

-The bulk of the ombudsman’s work involves conducting enquiries.
-These are carried out for the purpose of determining whether an OA (Vic) investigation is needed or whether the issue may be resolved informally (s 13A OA Act (Vic)).
+The Victorian Ombudsman’s work involves conducting enquiries to determine whether an OA (Vic) investigation is needed or whether the issue may be resolved informally (s 13A OA Act (Vic)).

-In enquiries and investigations, the ombudsman is not an advocate for either the complainant or the agency complained about.
+In enquiries and investigations, the Victorian Ombudsman is not an advocate for either the complainant or the agency complained about.

 An “administrative action” is defined in section 2 of the OA (Vic) to mean any action relating to a matter of administration, and includes: